Julas-core/snaprecipes/README.md

 ##  Data Architecture

-The application uses **Supabase** for user authentication and persistence.
-AI output is coerced into a defined TypeScript interface (see `types.ts`) before being saved to the database, ensuring data integrity and queryability.
-This structured approach means the recipes, nutrition facts, and related metadata stay consistent and reliable across reads and writes.
+The software relies on **Supabase** for authenticating users and persisting their data.
+The generated AI data is forced to fit a certain TypeScript type (defined in `types.ts`) before saving in the database.
+As a result, the structure ensures consistency when reading and writing the recipes' metadata.

-The primary database schema consists of a `recipes` table with structured fields (for example: `recipeName`, `description`, `ingredients` as a JSON array, `instructions` as a JSON array, and `nutrition` as an object).
+The main database structure has a table named `recipes` with predefined fields like `recipeName`, `description`, `ingredients` (JSON array), `instructions` (JSON array), `nutrition` (object).

 ## AI Pipeline (Gemini)